bestiejs/benchmark.js/doc/README.md

 // a test's `this` binding is set to the benchmark instance var bench = new Benchmark('foo', function() {
-  'My name is '.concat(this.name); // My name is foo });
+  'My name is '.concat(this.name); // "My name is foo" });
 ```